-Once you're home, you should immediately place your chicken in a refrigerator that maintains a temperature of 40°F or colder.
-The official recommendation is that you use it within 2 days, but to ensure maximum freshness, it's best either to use it the day you bring it home, or freeze it.
+Once you're home, you should immediately place your chicken in a refrigerator that maintains a temperature of 40 F or colder.
+The official recommendation is that you use it within two days, but to ensure maximum freshness, it's best either to use it the day you bring it home or freeze it.
 Even if you know you're going to have to thaw it the day after that, freeze it anyway.

 Even if your fridge does display temperatures, a fridge thermometer will still help confirm that the temperature your fridge displays is correct.
 Get two, and use one in the freezer, which should be set to 0 F.